What Is a Flat White and How Is it Different From a Latte?

 It isn’t enough to know that flat white is a type of coffee.

-You’ll find great fulfillment in understanding how it’s made, and where it originates.
+You’ll find great fulfillment in understanding how it’s made and where it originates.
 To know the difference between a flat white and a latte, you need to understand each of them in these ways.
 It can also make for an interesting conversation piece around friends and family.

 Let’s begin with the flat white.

-History of the Flat White Coffee
+History of the Flat White's Origin

 Flat whites have a very controversial history.
 That’s what currently makes it the most interesting type of coffee.